Web Design

 The Team

-This project was a collaborative effort with a fellow UX Designer during my time at Greenie Web
+This was a collaborative project with another UX Designer during my time at Greenie Web.
+We worked together from research through to ideation and prototyping

 Methodology